salvatorepolverino/Apex-Legends-Best-Configs-Ever-Made/README.md

 # ApexLegends-AutoExec-Videoconfig
-Adren files and settings for Apex Legends
+Adren files and settings for Apex Legends (Season 18 tested)